Fleckism/SecurityPlus/My linked notes/CRL.md

 certificate revocation list (CRL)
-A list of certificates that were revoked before their expiration date.
+- A list of certificates that were revoked( revoke) before their expiration date.
+- Or suspended